Less LLM, More Documents: Searching for Improved RAG: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) couples document retrieval with large language models (LLMs).
-While scaling generators improves accuracy, it also raises cost and limits deployability.
-We explore an orthogonal axis: enlarging the retriever’s corpus to reduce reliance on large LLMs.
-Experimental results show that corpus scaling consistently strengthens RAG and can often serve as a substitute for increasing model size, though with diminishing returns at larger scales.
-Small- and mid-sized generators paired with larger corpora often rival much larger models with smaller corpora; mid-sized models tend to gain the most, while tiny and large models benefit less.
-Our analysis shows that improvements arise primarily from increased coverage of answer-bearing passages, while utilization efficiency remains largely unchanged.
-These findings establish a principled corpus–generator trade-off: investing in larger corpora offers an effective path to stronger RAG, often comparable to enlarging the LLM itself.
+While scaling generators often improves accuracy, it also increases inference and deployment overhead.
+We study an orthogonal axis: enlarging the retriever’s corpus, and how it trades off with generator scale.
+Across multiple open-domain QA benchmarks, corpus scaling consistently strengthens RAG and can in many cases match the gains of moving to a larger model tier, though with diminishing returns at larger scales.
+Small- and mid-sized generators paired with larger corpora often rival much larger models with smaller corpora; mid-sized models tend to gain the most, while tiny and very large models benefit less.
+Our analysis suggests that these improvements arise primarily from increased coverage of answer-bearing passages, while utilization efficiency remains largely unchanged.
+Overall, our results characterize a corpus--generator trade-off in RAG and provide empirical guidance on how corpus scale and model capacity interact in this setting.

 \keywords{Retrieval-Augmented Generation\and Passage Retrieval \and Large Language Models \and Corpus Scaling \and Resource-Constrained Inference}